Jeffrey-Spencer-P/Cyber_Attack_Project/README.md

 You can edit line 19 and 20 to set your own email address and password so you are able to recive emails alerts for attacks instead of having to watch the terminal the whole time.

+On line 39 you will need to change the "domain" to whatever email domain you are using.

 On line 59 you'll need to change the path to the database and if you changed the name of the databse you'll need to change that too.

+# Mitigate.py